~ 7 MIN READ

 KPI Dashboard: A Definition

-A KPI dashboard is a single page or single screen view of multiple charts that tell the story of the subject matter you’re building your dashboard for.
+A key performance indicator (KPI) dashboard is a single page or single screen view of multiple charts that tell the story of the subject matter you’re building your dashboard for.

 - If it’s a safety dashboard, it’s telling the story of what makes your organization safe.